Shoot better-looking vlogs with a smartphone gimbal

-Best Smartphone Gimbals Android Central 2020
+Best smartphone gimbals Android Central 2021

-Smartphone cameras are getting better and better with each new flagship release, so why not pair those cameras with an equally excellent gimbal that'll ensure ultra-smooth, cinematic video?
-With the wide availability of portable, easy-to-use, and best of all, affordable gimbals for your phone, there's no excuse anymore to shoot shaky cam footage — unless you're just a huge fan of The Blair Witch Project or Cloverfield.
-The DJI Osmo Mobile 3 is the gimbal you should buy to shoot your next vlog, but there are some great alternatives.
+The best Android video cameras come equipped with all sorts of amazing manual video controls, so why not pair those cameras with the best smartphone gimbals that'll ensure ultra-smooth, cinematic video?
+With the wide availability of portable, easy-to-use, and best of all, affordable gimbals for your phone, there's no excuse to shoot shaky cam footage — unless you're just a massive fan of The Blair Witch Project or Cloverfield.
+The DJI OM 4 is the best smartphone gimbal you can buy, but there are many other options to improve your next vlog quality.

-- Best Overall: DJI Osmo Mobile 3
+- Best overall: DJI OM 4 3-Axis Gimbal

-- Most Affordable Gimbal: Zhiyun Smooth-4
+- Most affordable gimbal: Zhiyun Smooth 4 3-Axis Gimbal

-- Best Small Gimbal: Zhiyun Smooth-Q2
+- Best small gimbal: Zhiyun Smooth Q2

-DJI has long been a major player in the smartphone gimbal space, starting with the original Osmo Mobile.
-The latest model's highlighting feature is that it can fold in half when not in use, making it much easier to pack in a bag.
-Once unfolded, it's about as easy to set up as a gimbal gets; just open the clamp, drop your phone in (almost any size of phone is supported), and start shooting.
+DJI is most famous for its drones, as well as pocket cameras like the DJI Osmo Pocket and DJI Pocket 2 mini 4K.
+But DJI also has been a major player in the smartphone gimbal space for a long time, starting with the original Osmo Mobile in 2016.
+The OM 4 is the latest addition to the lineup, with a dead-simple magnetic design that separates the mount from the rest of the gimbal, allowing you to attach your phone in a matter of seconds and get to shooting.

-You can adjust the position of your phone for better balance if you so choose, but the Osmo Mobile 3's motors are able to correct for just about any imbalance, albeit with a slight toll on battery life.
-The Osmo charges over USB-C, and lasts for a whopping 15 hours of shooting.
+You can rotate or reposition your phone for better balance and varying angles if you so choose, and the OM 4's motors were upgraded to handle even the heaviest of phones better.
+The motors can correct for just about any imbalance, albeit with a slight toll on the 15-hour battery life, and the OM 4 charges over USB-C as all modern devices should.

 Best of all, DJI's Mimo app has all sorts of preset actions that make it easy to capture stunning shots.
-ActiveTrack 3.0 is an excellent object tracking mode that pans the camera to follow a subject, and there are plenty of other templates like hyperlapse, panorama, and more.
-You can even flip your phone from landscape to portrait mode to accommodate for different social platforms.
+For example, ActiveTrack 3.0 is an excellent object tracking mode that pans the camera to follow a subject, and there are plenty of other templates like hyper-lapse, panorama, and more.

-The Osmo Mobile 3 doesn't have quite as many complex movements as the Freefly Movi, and it isn't designed to stand on its own with a tripod, but the compactable form factor and ease of use make it a better fit for most people.
+The OM 4 doesn't have quite as many complex movements as the Freefly Movi, but like the Osmo Mobile 3 before it, the OM 4 can fold in half to take up as little space in a bag as possible.
+The portable form factor and ease of use make it a better fit for most people.

 Pros:

-- Convenient folding design
+- Portable, lightweight folding design

 - Excellent object tracking